phpList/phplist3/README.md

 You can copy everything in the "lists" directory in the tar file to your website.
 To facilitate future upgrades, ie to make it easier for you to simply copy everything I have now put the "configurable" files in their own directory.
 They reside in "lists/config".
-This is hopefully going to be the directory thay you can keep between upgrades, and that will contain the only information that you want changed in order to make it work for your own site.
+This is hopefully going to be the directory that you can keep between upgrades, and that will contain the only information that you want to be changed in order to make it work for your own site.

 Step 4.
 Copy your configuration files to lists/config or re-edit the new config file sometimes new features are added to the config file, so it's better to use